brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Of course REST was developed a long time ago (in SW chronology).
 But I also believe that GraphQL's origin, being developed inside a big company like FB, evolving being tested against real world scenarios and just then being open sourced, also coontributes to it's robustness and excelent fit to modern apps.

-#### Some GraphQL improvements over REST
+#### Some of the GraphQL improvements over REST (IMHO)

-I'll make a small parenthesis here to explain a little more why I've liked so much the GraphQL approach.
+I'll make a small parenthesis here to explain a why I've liked so much the GraphQL approach.
 Let's see it in practice.

 Imagine you want to retrieve a list of posts from a user using REST.
 You would probably access and endpoint like: